ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

   ```
 7. Save the file as `vcap-local.json` in the directory where the sample app is located.

-To avoid accidentally exposing your credentials when pushing an application to Github or {{site.data.keyword.cloud_notm}} you should make sure that the file containing your credentials is listed in the relevant ignore file.
+To avoid accidentally exposing your credentials when pushing an application to Github or {{site.data.keyword.cloud_notm}}, make sure that the file containing your credentials is listed in the relevant ignore file.
 {: .tip}

 You can then start your local server.